flexpart/flexpart/README_PARALLEL.md

     * Nested grid output
     * NetCDF output
     * Namelist input/output

- -Implemented but untested:
     * Domain-filling trajectory calculations
     * Nested wind fields

+ -Implemented but untested:

+    * Backward runs (but not initial_cond_output.f90)

  -The following will most probably not work (untested/under developement):

-    * Backward runs
+    * Calculation/output of fluxes

  -This will positively NOT work yet